 This phone records videos of 1080p resolution at 30fps.
 I am very surprised because I was honestly expecting 720p videos LOL.
 The selfie is a 5MP camera and it also does 1080p@30fps videos.

 As usual with these entry-level phones, there is a 5,000mAh battery here.
 It uses a standard 10W charge so it may take a while to charge up to 100%.

 The Redmi A1 and Redmi A1+ cost around 56,900 NGN ($130) which is kind of fair considering inflation.

 Looking at this phone guys, I just knew that this is the spiritual successor to the Redmi Go so I already knew what to expect and possibly who to recommend it to.

-The Helio A22, 8MP camera, 720p LCD display and Android 12 Go point to the fact that this device is not for serious people who do videos, play games or work with their phones.
+The Helio A22, 8MP camera, 720p LCD and Android 12 Go point to the fact that this device is not for serious people who do videos, play games, or work with their phones.

 It’s as clear as day.

-Funnily enough, it’s a lot of these same people that’ll say that specs do not matter even when they so clearly do.
+Funnily enough, it’s a lot of these same people who’ll say that specs do not matter even when they so clearly do.

 The only phone this one is better than is the old Redmi Go.